rjfarmer/mesa-on-a-stick/README.md

 need to run a model.
 While mesa-star-test copies a MESA test suite folder, which is a useful place to start new projects.
-You should not need to make any changes in the test_suite inlists for it to work, other than your own customization's.
+You should not need to make any changes in the test_suite inlists for it to work, other than your own customizations.

 Then edit the inlists to describe the model you want and then type: